kevinqiu/quoteService/README.md

 Entering a text string that does not contain $ and is not a command will result in the help message.

+Before running the app, rename the example.json file to config.json.
+Currently, the twilio keys are not used so they can be left blank.

 TODOS:

 Implement unit tests for functions.
 Modularize functions.